nwolverson/atom-ide-purescript/README.md

 1. Load the modules you want to use as completion sources: `echo "dependencies My.Project.Module" | psc-ide`
 1. Edit a `.purs` file and you should see completion.

+## Custom port

+To run `psc-ide-server` on a custom port, start the command with the `-p` flag, e.g. `psd-ide-server -p 4243`.
+Then set the same number in the package settings.

 ## Build

 Build support is experimental as I don't like any of the options yet.
 Depending on